Selected Works

 ‘Tal R’s large-format collages are their very own species of “clean-up operations”.
 They convert the “collage principle” into a process where, in the end, not even every part need necessarily be glued in place.
 His collages are accumulations of drawings and symbols, clippings from commercial prints, photocopies, snippets of memories, and photographs of artefacts as reproductions of an unknown world.
 Against a single background, merging as a whole, they still maintain the character of complex “collections” of pieces of information.’

 A. Heil, ‘Whatever is, is almost right.
-The Principle of “Ophbning”, in Academy of Tal R, exh. cat., Humlebæk: Louisiana Museum of Modern Art, 2017, p.
+The Principle of “Ophbning”’, in Academy of Tal R, exh. cat., Humlebæk: Louisiana Museum of Modern Art, 2017, p.
 75

-oil, crayon and paper on canvas
+oil paint, crayon and paper on canvas, in 2 parts

 250 x 250 cm.; 98 3/8 x 98 3/8 in.